hlbao/personal_site/content/publication/cooperation/index.md

   simulation, I have published several papers in decent computer science conferences and interdisciplinary journals.
-I studied the evolution of altruism through reinforcement learning, group decision-making, social learning, and reputation-based social regulation:
+I studied the evolution of altruism through reinforcement learning, group decision-making, social learning, and reputation-based behavioral regulation:

   -- with social roles and unequal payoff sharing to study the origins of inequality;